joeyparrish/pokeheim/testing-script.md

 1. Release Lox
 1. Check that you can saddle and ride Lox
 1. Test various monsters
    1. For each of these:
       - boar
       - wolf
       - greyling
       - greydwarf
       - fuling shaman (GoblinShaman)
       - greydwarf brute (Greydwarf_Elite)
       - drake (Hatchling)
+      - Moder (Dragon)
       - deathsquito
       - bat
       - wraith
    1. Spawn, catch, release, saddle
    1. Spawn wild greyling
-  1. Verify that tamed monster does not react
+   1. Verify that saddled monster does not react
    1. Ride
    1. Run
    1. Primary attack (if supported)
    1. Secondary attack (if supported)
    1. Back stops
    1. Block stops and changes direction
    1. Check that we can zoom way out
    1. Check that the camera is relatively stable
    1. Check that the riding HUD shows the correct monster icon and name
    1. If flying monster:
-    1. Test flying up (jump) and down (crouch)
+      - Test flying up (jump) and down (crouch)
    1. If Moder:
-    1. Test landing (crouch near ground) and taking off (jump while walking)
+      - Test landing (crouch near ground) and taking off (jump while walking)
 1. Mount a deathsquito
 1. Fly up a bit
 1. Run debug command "faintall"